puspjoshi/nepal-address-dropdown/readme.md

 A **complete Nepal address database** with Provinces, Cities, and Zones/Areas.
 Built for **eCommerce systems, logistics apps, and service platforms** with **Daraz-like cascading dropdowns** for address selection.

-please add if any address misses and push your commit in new branch.
+Please ensure that any missing addresses are added, and then push your commit to a new branch.

 ---